bchurchill/pldi19-equivalence-checker/README.md

 Second, if your binary contains read-only data (e.g. addressed via RIP-offset addressing) you need to do extra work.
-You need to manually create a file called 'rodata' with a test case that contains all the read-only memory locations along with values.
-Then, ./demo.rb needs to be updated with a flag "--rodata </path/to/rodata>".
-An example of this file can be found in the ~/equivalence-checker/pldi19/TSVC folder.
+You need to manually create a file called `rodata` with a test case that contains all the read-only memory locations along with values.
+Then, ./demo.rb needs to be updated with a flag `--rodata </path/to/rodata>`.
+An example of this file can be found in the `~/equivalence-checker/pldi19/TSVC` folder.
 We unfortunately don't have tools to automate this (yet), so it's easier to stick with functions that don't require read-only data.